[Interview] Nato invite sees Nordic states stepping up security cooperation

 "My idea about the kingdom is that we should reformulate what it is about, so that it becomes clear that the kingdom consists of three separate countries, who have decided to solve some important problems together.
 That is how it should be seen.
 That is not what is in the constitution, but that is how we should behave.
 Because it is allowed to behave as if we were three separate countries, who solve problems together".

-Q: What is the Nordic council good for – who is benefitting from it?
+What is the Nordic council good for – who is benefitting from it?

 "The benefit of the Nordic Council is that we have an ongoing dialogue between politicians from all the eight Nordic countries.
 That has value in itself.
 And we exploit the fact that from the Middle Ages we have had a common culture and still have.
 You might ask if the Finns are not a bit different from the old Vikings?
 But the truth is no, they are very much part of the Nordic family.
 Our welfare states are very much alike.